UPDATED: 9:45 a.m. ET, Feb. 4, 2021:

 1. Stacey Abrams, Spelman CollegeSource:iOne Digital/Creative Class

 Stacey Abrams’ name rings bells like Sunday at 12 o’clock.
-The former Georgia state rep. who was cheated out of becoming the nation’s first Black woman governor has been hard at work making sure the voter suppression she faced as a candidate never happens again.
-The leader of the Fair Fight organization is a popular choice for a possible vice-presidential candidacy and is a rising star within the Democratic Party who is expected to have a major impact on the 2020 election whether she is running or not.
+The former Georgia State Rep. who was cheated out of becoming the nation’s first Black woman governor has been hard at work making sure the voter suppression she faced as a candidate never happens again.
+The leader of the Fair Fight organization was largely credited for flipping Georgia blue in the 2020 election and helping to secure Democrats’ wins in crucial Senate runoff elections last month.
+The sky is literally the limit for this modern-day voting rights icon.

 2. Rev. William Barber II, N.C.
 Central UniversitySource:Getty

 The good reverend has not only been busy waging war on the criminalization of poverty but also on the front lines of the presidential campaigns offering sage advice to candidates and the American political system as a whole.
 The former North Carolina NAACP leader who rose to prominence behind the Moral Mondays movement has also helped to resuscitate Dr. Martin LUther King Jr.’s Poor People’s Campaign.

 Pictured: Barber speaks during the Democratic Presidential Committee’s summer meeting on Aug.
 23, 2019, in San Francisco.

 This media maven responsible for writing and/or producing the likes of “Black-Ish,” “Grown-ish” and “Mixed-ish” has laid down a strong foundation to keep creating hit TV shows that are responsible for diversifying images of Black people on television.